nasa/progpy/sphinx-config/prog_models_guide.rst

 Combination Models
 ----------------------------

 There are two methods in progpy through which multiple models can be combined and used together: composite models and ensemble models, described below.

-For more details, see:
+For more details, see the example below.

-    * :download:`06.
+:download:`06.
 Combining Models <../../progpy/examples/06_Combining Models.ipynb>`

 .. tabs::